Archdiocese of Atlanta

-The Archdiocese of Atlanta (Archdiœcesis Atlantensis) is a Latin Church ecclesiastical jurisdiction, or archdiocese, of the Catholic Church in northern Georgia in United States.
+The Archdiocese of Atlanta (Archdiœcesis Atlantensis) is an archdiocese of the Catholic Church in northern Georgia in United States.
 The archdiocese is led by a prelate archbishop, who also serves as pastor of the mother church, the Cathedral of Christ the King in Atlanta.
-As of 2023, the archbishop of Atlanta is Gregory Hartmayer, O.F.M.
-Conv.
+The archbishop is Gregory Hartmayer.

 Territory

 The Archdiocese of Atlanta covers 69 counties in northern Georgia.
 The cathedral is the metropolitan see of the Catholic Ecclesiastical Province of Atlanta, which covers Georgia, South Carolina, and North Carolina.
 It includes the following suffragan dioceses: